UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UCLA and its opponents have combined for 58.5 points just two times this year.
+- UCLA and its opponents have scored at least 58.5 points -- this matchup's point total -- just two times this year.

-- Stanford and its opponents have combined to score more than 58.5 points in two games this season.
+- Stanford has combined with its opponents to score more than 58.5 points in two games this season.

-- The two teams combine to score 69.7 points per game, 11.2 more than the total in this contest.
+- The combined points per game average of the two teams, 69.7, is 11.2 points above Saturday's over/under.

-- These two squads combine to allow 50.7 points per game, 7.8 fewer than this contest's over/under.
+- This contest's total is 7.8 points greater than the 50.7 these two squads combine to surrender per game this season.

 UCLA Stats and Trends

-- Thus far this season UCLA has two wins against the spread.

-- This season, the Bruins have one against the spread win in two games as a favorite of 4.5 points or more.
+- This season, the Bruins have one ATS win in two games as a favorite of 4.5 points or more.

-- UCLA's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- When UCLA scores more than 25.0 points, it is 2-1 against the spread and 2-1 overall.
+- When UCLA records more than 25.0 points, it is 2-1 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.